AbarajG/BasicMongoCRUDSpringBoot/README.md

 # BasicMongoCRUDSpringBoot
-A functional CRUD made in spring boot with MongoDB
+A Rest service created with MongoDB, basic CRUD with a put, get, post and delete methods.